sili3011/sili3011/README.md

 Currently I am working on [:sauropod: DinoDigs](https://www.whereismydig.at), an Angular app that uses GoogleMaps and PaleoBioDB to visualize all dinosaur fossil occurrences.

+While working on that I realized that using GoogleMaps with Angular can be tricky, so I developed a npm package that makes that easier: [:round_pushpin: ngx-mapit](https://www.npmjs.com/package/ngx-mapit)

-[⚖️ tradingpost](https://mtg-tradingpost.com), a Magic: The Gathering collection-manager/deck-builder/card-detector Angular app is currently on hold.
+[⚖️ tradingpost](https://mtg-tradingpost.com), a Magic: The Gathering collection-manager/deck-builder/card-detector Angular app is currently developed slowly but surely.
+It's already usable and pretty helpful for keeping an overview over your collection, but please keep in mind that it's still in a beta phase!

 ### ⚡ GitHub stats: